TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 24/Job 24.23.md

 ---

-[ God] giveth them to be in security, and they rest thereon; And his eyes are upon their ways.
+God gives them security, and they rest in it.
+His eyes are on their ways.